-Long Island Dutchess of Ropes brings back the lost art of Double Dutch
+Long Island Dutchess of Ropes Brings Back the lost art of Double Dutch

-FREEPORT, New York (WABC) -- Long Island's Dutchess of Ropes is on a mission to bring the lost art of Double Dutch back into the lives for women of all ages.
+LONG ISLAND, New York -- Long Island's Dutchess of Ropes is on a mission to bring the lost art of Double Dutch back into the lives for women of all ages.

+This new space offers Double Dutch to get your fitness on, even if you don't know how to jump.

 "So you can jump double dutch with your eyes closed because it's a sound and it's a rhythm," said Orange.
 "It's not so much a visual thing, but it's more of a feeling and it's more of a sound."